Staffing challenges, due largely to unreasonable housing costs, is the number one challenge for businesses on the

-Based mainly on calculations and predictions using the current amount of people that are working in each municipality and commuting to work we are suggesting that we are in a housing supply deficit.
-We need an additional 20,000 housing units on the Saanich peninsula to meet our historical unfilled housing demand debt.
+Based mainly on calculations and predictions using the current amount of people that are working in each municipality and commuting to work we are suggesting that we are in a massive housing supply deficit.
+We urgently need an additional 10,000 new housing units on the Saanich peninsula to meet our historical unfilled housing demand debt.
 This is only to meet the current housing demand that will help make housing affordable.
 By providing more housing we will encourage workers to live in the municipalities that hey work in.
-Here is what we are suggesting for each municipality to allow zoning for right away:
+Here is what we are suggesting for each municipality based on the amount of workers working there:

 - Central Saanich needs 4,295 additional housing units:

 - North Saanich needs 2,614 additional housing units:

 - Sidney needs 2,591 addition housing units: